flipburns/spring-boot-api/README.md

 #Structure

 We start with a controller, `HelloController`, which has some bean dependencies, `HelloService` and `ApiResponseFactory`.
 The Controller returns `ApiResponse` which wraps a more specific `HelloServiceResponse`.
-Beans are defined in respective packages in `PackageConfiguration` classes which all contain `@Configuration` annotation. `HelloService` does the grunt work and generates our real data, which the `ApiResponseFactory` then wraps.
+Beans are defined in respective packages in `PackageConfiguration` classes which all contain `@Configuration` annotation. `HelloService` (whose response is cached with `@Cacheable`) does the grunt work and generates our real data, which the `ApiResponseFactory` then wraps.
 We have an integration test for the controller and unit tests for other classes.

 Returning a generic `ApiResponse` object which can wrap anything allows us to wrap any response we like, but also make every response contain the same base information.
 This could be achieved with inheritance, however it's nice to have the ability to be able to wrap anything as a response, instead of only classes which have specifically inherited something.
 The `ApiResponse` object also provides us with HAL links (by extending spring HATEOAS `ResourceSupport`) as well as a status.
 This could be enhanced to provide error information and metrics and any other metadata required.